-To put its dominance on the spotlight, In 2018, Moutai’s sales revenue reached 73.6 billion yuan.
+To put its dominance on the spotlight, Moutai’s sales revenue in 2018 reached 73.6 billion yuan.
 The surge in the products popularity and high demand has resulted in large scale production of counterfeit bottles, which occurs more frequently across Asia.
-Therefore, consumers need to be more vigilant when buying such expensive liquor products from suspicious stores.
+A recent example was the arrest of a couple in Wuhan, China who were allegedly arrested for producing more than 800 ‘Moutai Flying Fairy’ bottles (source).
+This reinforces the need for consumers to be more vigilant when buying such expensive liquor products from suspicious stores.

 The basics of Moutai Flying Fairy bottles